Nerogar/OneTrainer/.github/pull_request_template.md

 <!--
 Thanks for contributing to OneTrainer.
-Please read AGENTS.md (project rules for any AI-assisted work) before opening this PR, and docs/Contributing.md / docs/ProjectStructure.md for the wider project guide.
+Please read docs/Contributing.md / docs/ProjectStructure.md for the project guide.
 -->

 ## Summary